foxBMS/foxBMS-documentation/doc/sphinx/gettingstarted/quickstart_HW_cables.rst

 The numbering shown on the left in :numref:`fig. %s <connector_convention>` is always valid when viewing in the direction indicated by the arrow with the indication ``viewing direction``.
 This must be taken into account when crimping the receptables.

 -------------------------------------------
-Global Description of the |foxBMS| Hardware
+Global Description of the |foxbms| Hardware
 -------------------------------------------

-The |foxBMS| system can be mounted in a metal housing, shown in :numref:`fig. %s <housing>`.
+The |foxbms| system can be mounted in a metal housing, shown in :numref:`fig. %s <housing>`.

 .. _housing:
 .. figure:: ./_figures/foxBMS_housing.jpg
    :width: 100 %

-   |Master| housing
+   |master| housing

-In this configuration, the top plate can be removed to have access to the |foxBMS| electronic boards.
+In this configuration, the top plate can be removed to have access to the |foxbms| electronic boards.
 This is done by unscrewing the four screws holding the top plate.

 The open housing is shown in :numref:`fig. %s <housing_open>`.